bonfiredog/saucerberks/README.md

 I'm fairly certain that the game should run on any Windows PC or Mac built in the last five or six years.
 However, if you have any performance problems, please see the *Bugs* section below.

 ###Bugs
-If you experience any issues of performances, crashes, odd behaviour or the like, *please* do send me a bug report [via email](mailto:admin@bonfiredog.co.uk) with as much detail as you can manage.
-It really helps.
+If you experience any issues of performance, crashes, odd behaviour or the like, *please* do send me a bug report [via email](mailto:admin@bonfiredog.co.uk) with as much detail as you can manage.
+It really helps me see my many and deceptive mistakes.

 ###Contact
 Feel free to follow me here on [Github](http://github.com/bonfiredog), on [Twitter](http://twitter.com/rob_sherman) or do send me an [email](mailto:rob@bonfiredog.co.uk).